Quantum entanglement patterns in the structure of atomic nuclei within the nuclear shell model: Entropy and mutual information for entanglement assessment

 As a consequence, the von Neumann entropies of the subsystems are also zero, $S(\rho_A)\equiv S(A) = 0$.
 In contrast, for a Bell-type entangled state $\ket{\psi} = (\ket{0}_A\ket{0}_B + \ket{1}_A\ket{1}_B)/\sqrt{2}$, we find

 This highlights how the von Neumann entropy quantifies our notions of entanglement for bipartitions.

 An illustrative example is the partition of one single-particle orbital and the rest of the system.
 In this case, the entropy has already been linked to the occupation number~\cite{yu2003,Gigena2015} and, more recently, to the choice of single-particle basis in the shell model~\cite{Robin2021}.
-Starting from Eq.~(\ref{eq:vnentropy}) for this single-particle bipartition, one can show that the entropy is
+Using the Jordan-Wigner fermionic mapping~\cite{jw}, where a qubit corresponds to a single-particle orbital being empty or occupied, we can use Eq.~(\ref{eq:vnentropy}) for the single-particle bipartition of particle-number conserved states to show that the entropy is

-with $\gamma_i = \langle \psi |a_i^{\dag} a_i| \psi \rangle$ the occupation number (or occupation probability) of the single-particle orbital $i$ in a system described by $|\psi\rangle$.
+where $\gamma_i = \langle \psi |a_i^{\dag} a_i| \psi \rangle$ corresponds to the occupation number (or occupation probability) of the single-particle orbital $i$ in a system described by $|\psi\rangle$. $S_i$ can be simplified to the expression above because, for a conserved number of particles in the statevector, the non-diagonal elements in the one-qubit reduced density matrix used as input in Eq.~(\ref{eq:vnentropy}), $|0\rangle\langle1|$ and $|1\rangle\langle0|$, vanish, while the diagonal ones give the probabilities of finding that qubit in state 0 or 1.
 Figure~\ref{fig:sp_entropy} shows the single-orbital entropy $S_i$ as a function of the occupation number $\gamma_i$.
 Single-orbital entropies are maximal when the occupation numbers are as likely to be filled than to be empty, $\gamma_i=1/2$.
 In contrast, states that are almost fully occupied or fully unoccupied have near zero single-orbital entropy.

+In all our calculations of entanglement we use Eq.~(\ref{eq:vnentropy}), obtaining the reduced density matrix through the partial trace of one of the partitions.
+Thus, we do not explicitly compute orbital occupation numbers, which is not always possible.

+For example, partitioning the system into two qubits and tracing out the remaining degrees of freedom results in a reduced density matrix that is in general not diagonal.
+In this case, even for states conserving the number of particles, the reduced density matrix contains finite non-diagonal terms $|01\rangle\langle10|$, $|10\rangle\langle01|$~\cite{Boguslawski2015}.
+However, if the two qubits correspond to a proton and a neutron orbital, or orbitals with different angular momentum projection $m$, the non-diagonal terms vanish due to isospin and angular momentum conservation.
+The entropy can be directly evaluated using Eq.~(\ref{eq:vnentropy}) again, where now the diagonal entries of the reduced density matrix correspond to the probabilities for qubits $i$ and $j$ being empty or occupied, $\langle \psi|(1-n_i)(1-n_j)|\psi\rangle$, $\langle \psi|(1-n_i)n_j|\psi\rangle$, $\langle \psi|n_i(1-n_j)|\psi\rangle$, and $\langle \psi|n_i n_j|\psi\rangle$, with $n_i=a_i^\dag a_i$.
+For this particular case, the general Eq.~(\ref{eq:vnentropy}) can thus be simplified in terms of orbital occupation numbers.

 We also take into consideration other useful entanglement metrics.
 The conditional entropy, $S(A|B)$, illuminates the dependence of subsystem $A$'s degrees of freedom on subsystem $B$.
 It is calculated as